 A daycare that would turn away a paying customer based on protecting the dog's physical and emotional well-being has the right motivation for being in the industry.

-While each daycare is different in what they can work on successfully in their set up, here are some behaviors that are very tough to address in most dog group play environments:
+While each daycare is different in what they can work on successfully in their setup, here are some behaviors that are very difficult to address in most dog daycare environments:

 - Resource guarding